ewernqvi/mvc_rest_demo/README.md

    node express_server
    ```

-8. Run the test to see if everything is working, this must be done in a separate teminal window
+8. Run the test to see if everything is working, this must be done in a separate terminal window
    ```
    mocha
    ```